SilenceDesigner/syscall_intercept/README.md

 ## Runtime dependencies ##

- * libcapstone -- the disassembly engine used under the hood (RISC-V support requires version 5.0 or higher)
+ * libcapstone -- the disassembly engine used under the hood (RISC-V support requires version **5.0** or higher, while apt installs version 4.0.2 by default, as february 2025).
+   Compiling capstone by hand will require setting [CMakeLists.txt](CMakeLists.txt#L109) accordingly

 ## Build dependencies ##